Can Huskies Live in Apartments? A Comprehensive Guide

 Let me explain what I mean.

 A husky can live in an apartment if they are exercised regularly, trained for general obedience, and allowed to acclimate progressively to a new and sometimes smaller environment.
+Have patience with your husky - they may be stubborn, but are equally adaptable to new settings.

 You don’t have to continue reading this if you think I’m a cocker full of crap.
 But guess what?
 I live with a husky - in an apartment.
 Who better to write an article on huskies living in apartments?